redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 ## Peer review

-Although this is an open source project, a review is required from one of the following committers prior to merging a Pull Request:
+Although this is an open source project, an approval is required from at least two of the [CNF Cert team members with write privileges]https://github.com/orgs/test-network-function/teams/cnfcert/members) prior to merging a Pull Request.

-* Ryan Goulding (rgoulding@redhat.com)
-* Charlie Wheeler-Robinson (cwheeler@redhat.com)
-* David Spence (dspence@redhat.com)

-This list is expected to grow over time.

-*No Self Review is allowed.*  Each Pull Request should be peer reviewed prior to merge.
+*No Self Review is allowed.*  Each Pull Request will be peer reviewed prior to merge.

 ## Workflow